-The Committee and Company were intentional with this new design to focus on financial measures that shape shareholder value creation, and further strategic imperatives to fuel sustained performance over the long-term.
-The table below outlines the specific Medtronic performance measures, the respective weighting, the performance ranges, the rational for including them in the MIP, and the resulting outcomes based on Medtronic's FY22 performance.
-As the table below suggests and as was highlighted earlier, Actual MIP payouts for FY22 were below our targeted expectations.
+The Committee was intentional with this design to focus on financial measures that shape shareholder value creation, and further strategic imperatives to fuel sustained performance over the long-term.
+The table below outlines the specific Medtronic performance measures, the respective weighting, the performance ranges, and the rationale for including them in the MIP.
+As the table below highlights, the MIP payouts for FY23 were 0% due to the minimum EPS performance not being met.

-Measure Rationale Weight Performance Minimum Performance Target Performance Maximum Actual Result Weighted Payout Revenue Growth Over Prior Year (Constant Currency) (1) Top line growth continues to be a key driver of shareholder value.
-25% 4.89% 10.41% 15.93% 5.34% 13.52% Diluted EPS Growth (Non-GAAP) (2) Earnings both from operating efficiency and financial management is a key driver of returns to shareholders.
-25% \$5.17 \$5.74 \$6.31 \$5.35 16.55% Free Cash Flow (Non-GAAP) (2)(3) Free cash flow is a key driver of shareholder returns and captures items not included in GAAP net income such as litigation, tax payments and benefits not associated with balance sheet transactions - the Free Cash Flow may be adjusted to avoid payment timing-based windfalls for large items.
-25% \$5,082 \$6,352 \$7,622 \$5,651 18.10% Market Share (Y/Y Share Performance) Increases in market share is a driver of revenue and income across our portfolios and regions.
-25% (0.5%) - 0.25% 0.25% - 1% 1%+ 0.40% 25.00% Total Payout as Total Payout as a % of Target 7 73.16%
+Measure Rationale Weight Performance Minimum Performance Target Performance Maximum Actual Result Weighted Payout Revenue Growth Over Prior Year (Constant Currency) Top line growth continues to be a key driver of shareholder value.
+25% 2.34% 7.73% 13.21% 2.25% -% Diluted EPS Growth (Non-GAAP) (2) Earnings both from operating efficiency and financial management is a key driver of returns to shareholders.
+25% \$5.55 \$5.90 \$6.49 \$5.17 -% Free Cash Flow (Non-GAAP) (2)(3) Free cash flow is a key driver of shareholder returns and captures items not included in GAAP net income such as litigation, tax payments and benefits not associated with balance sheet transactions - the Free Cash Flow may be adjusted to avoid payment timing-based windfalls for large items.
+25% \$5,049 \$6,311 \$7,573 \$4,275 -% Market Share (Y/Y Share Performance) Increases in market share is a driver of revenue and income across our portfolios and (1.5%) - - regions.
+25% (0.49%) (0.50%) - 0.5% 0.5%+ (-0.4) 25.00% Tota al Payout as a % of Target -%

-- (1) Revenue Growth for MIP purposes is based on annual operating plan FX rates not actual. - (2) Non-GAAP diluted EPS and free cash flow are considered non-GAAP financial measures under applicable SEC rules and regulations.
-A reconciliation of these non-GAAP financial measures to the most directly comparable GAAP financial measure is included in Appendix A of this proxy statement. - (3) \$ in millions
+- (1) Revenue Growth for MIP purposes is based on annual operating plan FX rates not actual FX. - (2) Non-GAAP diluted EPS and Free Cash Flow are considered non-GAAP financial measures under applicable SEC rules and regulations.
+A reconciliation of these non-GAAP financial measures to the most directly comparable GAAP financial measure is included in Appendix A of this proxy statement. - (3) \$ in millions.

 The non-GAAP diluted EPS measure was also designated to be the plan threshold performance measure that had to be achieved in order for any payout to be made under the plan.
-If the minimum performance goal for the non-GAAP diluted EPS measure was not satisfied, then the plan provided no payout regardless of the results of the other performance measures.
+If the minimum performance goal for the non-GAAP diluted EPS measure was not satisfied, then the plan provided no payout regardless of the results of the other performance measures, which was the case in FY23.

 For purposes of the annual incentive calculation, "diluted EPS" refers to non-GAAP diluted EPS.
-A reconciliation of the GAAP to non-GAAP diluted EPS is included in Appendix A of this proxy statement.
-Organic revenue growth represents FY22 revenue in comparison to FY21 revenue at constant currencies.
+A reconciliation of the GAAP to non-GAAP diluted EPS is included in Appendix A to this proxy statement.
+Organic revenue growth represents FY23 revenue in comparison to FY22 revenue at constant currencies.
 Free cash flow is defined as cash provided by operating activities, less additions to property, plant and equipment as shown on the Statement of Cash Flows.
-The Compensation Committee has pre-established adjustments for non-GAAP diluted EPS and free cash flow as allowed under Medtronic's Annual Incentive Plan.
+The Compensation Committee has preestablished adjustments for non-GAAP diluted EPS and free cash flow as allowed under Medtronic's Annual Incentive Plan.
 Market Share is based on calendar year revenue reporting to reflect performance in the same time periods as our competitors.